gulizseray/starter-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I received my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 2019 <a href="https://www.w3schools.com">Visit W3Schools</a> .
+I received my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign, where I was advised by <a href="https://cgunter.cs.illinois.edu/">Carl Gunter</a>.
 I am currently a security researcher at Android Security and Privacy (ASAP) at Google.
 My research interests include mobile security and mobile computing.